JvanKatwijk/qt-dab/README.md

 When using *dabradio* for this, I really miss goodies like presets, and previous and next selectors for channels and services.
-A choice was made not to upgrade the *dabradio* but to build an additional restricted GUI on top of the Qt-DAB sources: the *dab-mini*.
+A choice was made not to upgrade the *dabradio* but to build an additional restricted GUI on top of the Qt-DAB sources: the *dabMini*.

-The obvious advantage is that changes to the Qt-DAB sources would be changes to the *dab-mini* sources.
+The obvious advantage is that modifications to the Qt-DAB sources would also apply to the *dabMini* sources.
-As the picture shows, the *dab-mini* GUI is minimal, a few selectors for setting the gain of the configured and detected device, a channel selector, a few buttons to select previous and next channel, to select previous and next service, a preset selector and a selector for
+As the picture shows, the *dabMini* GUI is minimal, a few selectors for setting the gain of the configured and detected device, a channel selector, a few buttons to select previous and next channel, to select previous and next service, a preset selector and a selector for